moores1/CS330/README.md

 bool b = true;

 if (a && b) {
-    // This code will not execute because a is false
+    // This code will not execute because a is false and won't evaluate b }
-}
 ```